Standards-based education reform in the United States: Vision

 The vision of the standards-based education reform movement is that all teenagers will receive a meaningful high school diploma that serves essentially as a public guarantee that they can read, write, and do basic mathematics (typically through first-year algebra) at a level which might be useful to an employer.
 To avoid a surprising failure at the end of high school, standards trickle down through all the lower grades, with regular assessments through a variety of means.

 No student, by virtue of poverty, age, race, gender, cultural or ethnic background, disabilities, or family situation will ultimately be exempt from learning the required material, although it is acknowledged that individual students may learn in different ways and at different rates.

-Standards are chosen through political discussions that focus on what students will need to learn to be competitive in the job market, instead of by textbook publishers or education professors or tradition.
+In the United States, education is more of a state and local responsibility.
+Educational standards are primarily decided on by local school districts and varying public and private organizations.
+These standards are put in place, as stated below, to help students, teachers, parents, etc. to know what is expected of a certain child at a certain age to know by the end of a unit, term, school year, etc.

 Standards are normally published and freely available to parents and taxpayers as well as professional educators and textbook writers.
+There are some things that are not controlled by state and local governments and instead by the federal government.
+Some of these things include, establishing legislation and standards, providing funding, and ensuring that all students have access to quality education.

 Standards focus on the goal of a literate and economically competitive workforce.